ashish-m-yh/finance-tools/README.md

 This repository contains various tools useful for problems in the Banking and Financial Services domain.
 Some of these could spin off into separate standalone projects.

+# company-signals.py

+Generate market signals for a company from public data about the company.

+Here is an example for the Stripe company -

 ```json
 [
   {